Menu

 Most of the door designs out there involve using special router bits to create rail and stile parts that click together.

-But as I just wanted a basic shaker style cabinet, I figured that I could simplify the process by making the doors out of one piece of plywood and then gluing strips of 1/4″ plywood onto the sanded face in order to give the shaker detail.
+But I just wanted a basic shaker style cabinet, so I thought I could simplify the process by making the doors out of one piece of plywood and then gluing strips of 1/4″ plywood onto the sanded face in order to give the shaker detail.

-By doing having the doors as one solid piece, the doors won’t pull apart at the joints if the wood expands and contracts – which would cause the paint to pull away from the joint over time and you would have to touch it up every once in a while.
+By having the doors as one solid piece, the doors won’t pull apart at the joints if the wood expands and contracts – which would cause the paint to pull away from the joint over time as well.

-So I figured it was a win-win because the doors won’t expand and contract wrecking the paint, and it was faster to make them.
+I thought this was a win-win solution because the doors won’t expand and contract and wreck the paint, and it was faster to make them.

-All I did was cut pieces of 3/4″ plywood to the finished size of the door and then ripped strips of 1/4″ plywood for the detail and glued it all together.
-This gave the doors a 1″ thick finished thickness when all was said and done.
+All I did was cut pieces of 3/4″ plywood to the finished size of the door and then ripped strips of 1/4″ plywood for the shaker detail before glueing it all together.
+This made the doors 1″ thick when finished.

-Then I used wood filler to hide the edges of the plywood all the way around and sanded it smooth once it was dry.
+After that I used wood filler to hide the edges of the plywood all the way around and sanded it smooth once dry.

 To hide the inside edge of the 1/4″ plywood on the shaker detail, I used a caulking gun with some paintable DAP to both hide the edges and give a little radius to the inside corner of the shaker detail.